OpenSlot: Mixed Open-Set Recognition with Object-Centric Learning

-Secondly, slots inherently carry spatial location information~\cite{ocl,dinosaur} of the represented objects, enabling our work to localize unknown object semantics and display the super-label shift of the test sample explicitly.
-Remarkably, relying solely on class labels during training, our method is capable of performing open-set object detection (OSOD) and achieves competitive performances (see Sec. \ref{sec:osod}).
+Secondly, slots inherently encode spatial location information~\cite{ocl,dinosaur} of the represented objects, enabling our method to localize unknown object semantics and display the super-label shift of the test sample explicitly.
+Notably, relying solely on class labels during training, our method can perform open-set object detection (OSOD) and achieves competitive performances (see Sec. \ref{sec:osod}).